Tyrone Taylor Preview, Player Props: Brewers vs. Cubs

 - Taylor is batting .234 with 16 doubles, a triple, nine home runs and eight walks.

+- Taylor has driven home a run in 24 games this season (35.3%), including more than one RBI in 13.2% of his games.

-- He has scored in 25 games this season (36.8%), including multiple runs in seven games.
+- He has scored a run in 25 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.